ProgramadoresSemPatria/TropaDoEinstein-module-code-breakers/README.md

 ## Getting Started

 **FIRST OF ALL:**

-[!IMPORTANT]
-Without the dependencies, the project will not run.
+- Without the dependencies, the project will not run.

-To install the dependencies:
+- To install the dependencies:

 **npm install**